 Google Apps vows lower license cost, flexibility

 At $50 per-user, per-year, the Google Apps license is attractive for businesses looking to get a handle on their software licensing costs.
 Google Apps can be accounted for differently on a company's books than traditional enterprise software licenses.
 What's more, Google Apps is attractive for businesses looking for more flexibility when it comes to provisioning.
 Google Enterprise partners can receive margin on licenses that they recommend and implement.
-The
+The bigger money-making potential, however, lies in integration services that help tie Google Apps with a company's legacy applications as well as customizations that might be related to a customer's unique workflow.

 “Google has done a great job of making tools available to facilitate integration, although change management and training remain the big challenge,” said Mike O’Brien, manager of the Google enterprise business practice for Appirio Inc., a cloud service provider based in San Mateo, Calif.